Riiid-Team/AI-Learning/README.md

 - Summarize takeaways and conclusions.

 ### Model
+First, a baseline model was created to compare the following model performances.
+The baseline was based on the most common outcome from the train df, 1 answered correctly.
+Using 1 as the prediction for each observation, the baseline was 50% accurate on train.
+Various classification models were created by fitting to the train df.
+Models evaluated on train were:
+-	Decision Tree
+-	Random Forest
+-	K-Nearest Neighbors
+-	Ridge Classifier
+-	SGD Classifier
+-	Logistic Regression

+Models evaluated on the validate df were:
+- Decision Tree
+- Random Forest
+- Logistic Regression

+### Final Model
 X classification model was the final model selected.
 It performed the best with an accuracy of x and AUC score of y.
 Emphasis was placed on reducing False Positives.
 A False Positive means a user answered a question correctly, when their answer was incorrect.

+[visual of how model works]

 ### Conclusions
 #### What was best model?